XT8SS/fantastic-calculator/README.md

-# fc-svi still got no damn idea how github works ‼‼
+# i still got no damn idea how github works ‼‼